unsaved/gradle-javaPropFile-plugin/README.txt

             t1.name=two

     ESCAPING
-    As of today, variable names may not contain the } character.
-    I will allow \\} escaping for this purpose shortly.
     You escape with backslash \, whether escaping is required by Java properties file format, java.util.regex.Pattern format, or JavaPropFile.
     As is very well documented at